syncrosim/pysyncrosim/docs/quickstart.rst

     .. _Scenarios: https://docs.syncrosim.com/how_to_guides/library_overview.html

-Scenarios store the specific inputs and outputs associated with each Transformer in SyncroSim.
-SyncroSim models can be broken down into one or more of these Transformers.
-Each Transformer essentially runs a series of calculations on the input data to transform it into the output data.
-Scenarios can contain multiple Transformers connected by a series of Pipelines, such that the output of one Transformer becomes the input of the next.
+Scenarios store the specific inputs and outputs associated with each transformer in SyncroSim.
+SyncroSim models can be broken down into one or more of these transformers.
+Each transformer essentially runs a series of calculations on the input data to transform it into the output data.
+Scenarios can contain multiple transformers connected by a series of pipelines, such that the output of one transformer becomes the input of the next.

 Each scenario can be identified by its unique ``scenario_id``.
 The :meth:`~pysyncrosim.library.Library.scenarios()` method of class library or class project is used to both create and retrieve scenarios.
 Note that if using the library class to generate a new scenario, you must specify the project to which the new scenario belongs if there is more than one project in the library.